Learn the Facts

 - Do not risk financial loss from shutting down a local store

-Protection from Unjust Terminations
+Prevent Unjust Terminations

 - This means people can lose their jobs and the local economy suffers just because the corporation made a decision on its own.

-Protections from Unjust Restrictions on Sales & Transfers
+Prevent Unjust Restrictions on Sales & Transfers

-- If a local franchisee can identify another person to run the franchise who fulfills the corporate franchisor’s qualifying prerequisites, he or she should be able to transfer or sell the business to them.
+- If a local franchisee can identify another person to run the franchise who fulfills the corporate franchisor’s reasonable prerequisites, he or she should be able to transfer or sell the business to them.